Cryptoworxx/cnovation-pay/wooCommerce/README.md

 ![paste token](paste_token.png)

-#Remarks
+# Remarks
-The shopware plugin follows the "full integration" principle.
-It uses the PHP-CNovationPayClient to separate the API calls from the Shop-UI.
+The WooCommerce plugin follows the "default-UI" principle.
+It uses the PHP-CNovationPayClient to start an checkout process and then awaits for the user to return.
-There are some templates rendered into the Shopware Standard Theme that can be overridden in custom themes.